Ride (2018 film)

+Ride is a 2018 American thriller film written and directed by Jeremy Ungar and starring Bella Thorne, Jessie Usher and Will Brill.
+It is Ungar's feature length directorial debut.

 Plot

 Struggling actor James (Jessie Usher) pays his bills by driving people around Los Angeles for a ride-sharing service.
 James' shift starts out like any other, until he hits it off with a beautiful woman named Jessica (Bella Thorne) whom he picks up.
 He drops her off at a local place to which she invites him inside for a drink.
 He refuses as he already has his next fare.
 At his next pick-up destination, James meets the fast-talking Bruno (Will Brill), who has just suffered from a recent break-up with his girlfriend.
 He convinces James to invite Jessica along for a wild night out.
 They then head back to the club to find her but whilst James and Jessica talk inside, things take a shocking turn and Bruno drives off with the car to a random location.
 There he adjusts the doors and turns on the child locks.
 He heads back to pick up the two and they head off toward their destination.

-After a few fun moments, Bruno suggests they rob a liquor store and shock them when he's armed with a gun.
+After a few fun moments, Bruno suggests they rob a liquor store and shock them when he is armed with a gun.
 He has a twisted idea of fun and initiates a terrifying, white-knuckle ride that quickly spirals out of control.
-He instructs James to shoot the store clerk and steal a bottle of alcohol threatening to murder Jessica if he doesn't follow through.
+He instructs James to shoot the store clerk and steal a bottle of alcohol threatening to murder Jessica if he does not follow through.
 James follows through and shoots the clerk in the process.
-They head to the highway and drink the alcohol.
+They head to the highway and drink some of the alcohol.
 Bruno instructs Jessica to drive, she switches the child lock off beforehand and attempts to escape with James but he tries to stall Bruno.
 Jessica tries to catch a bus passing by but heads back to the vehicle when she sees Bruno threatening to shoot James.
-She is instructed to drive to the local pharmacy to get some things for James because during the struggle, Bruno dislocated James' shoulder.
+As during the struggle Bruno dislocated James' shoulder, she is instructed to drive to the local pharmacy to get some things for James.